-On SERVICE CONTROL the system is non-collective and all outstanding car calls will be cancelled whenever the doors fully open.
-If more than one car call push is operated simultaneously then the car will travel to the nearest call and all calls will be cancelled when the doors open.
+On SERVICE CONTROL the system is non-collective and all outstanding car calls will be cancelled whenever the lift stops.
+If more than one car call push is operated simultaneously then the car will travel to the nearest call and all calls will be cancelled when the lift stops.

-3.4.5 Weight Switch 95% (By-Pass)
+3.4.5 By-Pass (Weight Switch 95%)

-If the car is fitted with a load sensing switch and this switch is closed when the doors are closing, then the by-pass feature operates so that the car cannot stop for intermediate landing calls and will only stop at the first car call encountered.
+If the car is fitted with a load sensing switch and this switch is closed, then the bypass feature operates so that the car cannot stop for intermediate landing calls and will only stop at the first car call encountered.
 Acceleration or retardation cannot cause inadvertent operation of the by-pass feature.

-3.4.6 Weight Switch 110% (Car Overload)
+3.4.6 Weight Switch 110%

-If the car is fitted with a load sensing switch and this switch is closed while the doors are open, the doors will remain open and the OLI (lift overload) output will be turned on until the WS110 is removed.
+If the car is fitted with a load sensing switch and this switch is closed the OLI (lift overload) output will be turned on, lift motion will be disabled until the WS110 is removed.

-3.5 ONIX EVOLUTION MMI (Man / Machine Interface)
+3.5 ONIX EVOLUTION MMI (MAN / MACHINE INTERFACE)